vlepeule/bmw-cardata-ha/README.md

 ```

 7. Save the selection.
+8. Repeat for all the cars you want to support
-8. Install this integration via HACS.
+9. Install this integration via HACS.
-9. During the Home Assistant config flow, paste the client ID, visit the provided verification URL, enter the code (if asked), and approve. **Do not click Continue/Submit in Home Assistant until the BMW page confirms the approval**; submitting early leaves the flow stuck and requires a restart.
+10. During the Home Assistant config flow, paste the client ID, visit the provided verification URL, enter the code (if asked), and approve. **Do not click Continue/Submit in Home Assistant until the BMW page confirms the approval**; submitting early leaves the flow stuck and requires a restart.
-10. Wait for the car to send data—triggering an action via the MyBMW app (lock/unlock doors) usually produces updates immediately.
+11. Wait for the car to send data—triggering an action via the MyBMW app (lock/unlock doors) usually produces updates immediately.

 ## Installation (HACS)